Level Set Teleportation: An Optimization Perspective: CONCLUSION

-\section{Acknowledgements}
+\subsubsection{Acknowledgements}

 Aaron Mishkin was supported by NSF Grant DGE-1656518, by NSERC Grant PGSD3-547242-2020, and by an internship at the Center for Computational Mathematics, Flatiron Institute.
 We thank Si Yi (Cathy) Meng and Michael Eickenberg for helpful conversations while preparing this work and David Martínez-Rubio and Gauthier Gidel for insightful comments on an earlier version.
-We also thank the Scientific Computing Core, Flatiron Institute, for supporting the numerical experiments in this work and Fabian Schaipp for use of the \texttt{step-back} code. }
+We also thank the Scientific Computing Core, Flatiron Institute, for supporting the numerical experiments in this work and Fabian Schaipp for use of the \texttt{step-back} code.
+We credit Ryan D'Orazio for drawing our attention to sufficient conditions for coercivity and the anonymous reviewers for their invaluable comments on earlier versions of this paper.